payara/Payara-Community-Documentation/documentation/payara-micro/asadmin.md

-# Running Asadmin Commands on Bootstrapped Instances
+# Running asadmin Commands on Bootstrapped Instances
 There are two methods available for running asadmin commands, both named `run`.

 The first, `run(String command, String... args )`, runs the specified asadmin command on all instances in a runtime's cluster.
 It returns a `Map<InstanceDescriptor, Future<ClusterCommandResult>>`, as detailed in the [appendices](#13224-run-methods).